lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 >
 > **Pamela Weiss:** *Could you give an example of a line or couple of lines that like what a literal translation would be like and what, as an example of what you did?*
 >
 > **Weingast:** *Uh, [deep sigh] I mean, it’s almost, it’s almost gets even wider than that really.
 Um, [Pamela Weiss: laugh] so yeah, I mean, like, luckily I had no idea what I was doing, so like, it just kind of allowed me to just make it up as I went along and I spent a long time doing it and a lot of time editing them, some of these poems, I rewrote, you know, a hundred, 150 times more.
 So it was kind of always just this, um, seeing what it was, seeing, what it was for me, that was the important part.
 And then trying to kind of let that come through, um, how much of it was me and how much of it was the originals, something in between there.
-Yeah.*
+Yeah.*<br>
 >  Source: [Interview with Pamela Weiss](https://soundcloud.com/user-426156245/the-first-free-women-with)

 With every insertion and re-write Weingast made, the line protecting the integrity of a scriptural tradition lasting thousands of years was incrementally eroded until it simply became irrelevant.
 In the end, that line was deliberately disregarded by Weingast and his scared responsibility as translator was completely discarded with it.
 As Weingast says himself:

 > *Um, and the whole thing was really crazy.
 There was a lot of doubt, you know, and I was like, well, what business do I have doing something like this?
 You know, and it’s, you know, I shouldn’t be doing it anyway.
 And like, what am I doing?
 Um, it did take on a life of its own.
 Um, but people are, anyways, people are going to have feelings about it one way or the other, not everyone’s going to like that.
 I did this or the way in which I did it.
 I have friends who were pretty hardcore monastics and some of them are going to think what I did wasn’t good.
 Um, but at this point, I’m okay with that.
 I, it was definitely, um, the coolest thing that I’ve been part of in my life and the thing I most had the most joy from.
 So yeah.
-You know, I, I wouldn’t take it back now...*
+You know, I, I wouldn’t take it back now...*<br>
 > Source: [Interview with Pamela Weiss](https://soundcloud.com/user-426156245/the-first-free-women-with)